 2. Cleaning Equipment

-I can’t emphasise this enough.
-As a parent, are a constant friend to you.
+I can’t emphasize this enough.
+As a parent, wet wipes are a constant friend to you.

 Take them everywhere with you.
 Have at least one packet in the car, they are awesome for cleaning stuff up from clothes, upholstery, and faces!